-The Institute for Education Sciences (IES) is one of the leading agencies in educational research, evaluation and statistics.
-They host a website called the What Works Clearinghouse (WWC) which provides detailed research and reviews on educational strategies, materials, and programs.
+The Institute for Education Sciences (IES) is one of the leading agencies in educational research, evaluation, and statistics.
+They host a website called the What Works Clearinghouse (WWC), which provides detailed research and reviews on educational strategies, materials, and programs.

 This process includes five steps.

 Here, it should be noted that the IES What Works Clearinghouse focuses primarily on the internal validity of educational interventions.
-While this approach provides educators with a good understanding of intervention’s theoretical effectiveness, it excludes other important factors like the time it takes to implement, professional development needed for staff to integrate interventions into their instruction, and additional obstacles in the implementation process for new interventions.
+While this approach provides educators with a good understanding of an intervention’s theoretical effectiveness, it excludes other important factors like the time it takes to implement, the professional development needed for staff to integrate interventions into their instruction, and additional obstacles in the implementation process for new interventions.

 Other organizations have begun to develop more comprehensive reviews to help literacy leaders understand both the efficacy and the practicalities of available Tier 2 and Tier 3 literacy interventions.